benwainwright/presentations/markdown/slos-and-slis.md

 # What should you measure
 - Don't overdo it
 - Ideally two or three SLOs per user Journey
+- Group them if there are a number of similar journeys

 # Defining SLIS
 ## What is a good event?
 - A good event is an event that will make users happy!

+# Defining SLIS
+## What makes users happy?
+- Use data where possible, e.g:
+   - Previous experience
+   - Questionnaires
+   - Research
+   - Twitter

 # Defining SLIS
 ## Example - Latency